This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 Seeking to close off any Pagan or Nietzschean (read Modernist) interpretation of Thomas, Williams seeks to rub out those aspects of Thomas’ character which do not conform to his “churchy” perspective, insulting Dylan Thomas and his admirers (regardless of age) from the self-appointed ground of an alleged seriousness, sobriety and virtue.
 Yet, we would be more truthful to discern Dylan Thomas as a “devil” (in the Blakean sense) and his work as a poetically housed existential philosophy, a poetics of mortality.

 Modernist poetics played its part in the birth of contemporary popular culture, and Dylan Thomas, having penetrated to the heart of the culture industry, was one of the first deaths of the celebrity culture.
 His own mythology, surrounding the themes of death, eroticism and the drunken, tragico-comedic poet – and, remembrance of a still easy child, playing in freedom – became stamped upon the new culture, provoking its own poetic wake in the rebellion of the Beat poets, especially Allen Ginsberg.
 The latter, having written Howl in the two years following Thomas’ death, was put on trial for obscenity, a watershed case he won on October 3, 1957.
-Poetry had become dangerous, a threat to public morals and the youth, but unlike Socrates, Ginsberg held the day in a ruling that lead to the full-scale demolition of censorship laws.
-This rarely discussed event gave others such as Burroughs and Henry Miller (belatedly) access to the mass market as well as opening up a free space for film, literature, music and theatre.
+Poetry had become dangerous, a threat to public morals and the youth, but unlike Socrates, Ginsberg, a gay, Jewish communist, held the day in a ruling that lead to the full-scale demolition of censorship laws.
+This rarely discussed event gave others such as Burroughs and Henry Miller (belatedly) access to the mass market as well as opening up a free space for film, literature, music theatre – and personal freedom.

 Dylan Thomas was also such an event, but despite his artistic kinship with Nietzsche, he remains original and differently aligned in terms of his political and cultural orientations.
 Thomas’ reference to Marxian terminology was no accident, something he repeated (and joked about) on stage during his final tour of McCarthyite America, shortly before his death.
 While Nietzsche inspired him as an artist, Thomas did not see that as an obstacle to having markedly leftist political leanings.
 After all, did not Nietzsche himself ask us: this is my way, what is yours?
 But, in agreement with Nietzsche, he sought a less realist – or merely atheistic – interpretation of the mortal significance of tragic existence.